khinds10/DeviceHub/README.md

 Copy the `settings.shadow.php` file to a file named `settings.php` with the correct credentials for your MySQL instance

-Also if you have the Temperature API project (https://github.com/khinds10/TemperatureAPI) installed that's also producing heatmaps, configure URLs here as well.

 ## RPi Project python example to upload data

 Python dependancy